ivanoats/blog.ivanstorck.com/pages/articles/2007-02-19-small-is-beautiful-for-me/index.md

 date: 2016-09-12
 layout: post
 tags: sustainability, ivanenviroman
+description: "About a month ago, I found a place to live, by myself.
+It's a cute studio on Telegraph Hill.
+Yes, there really are wild parrots here.
+As you can see from the picture of the kitchen - wait, actually that's practically the whole apartment - everything is small.
+The fridge is just under the countertop.
+I haven't seen one this small since I lived in London in the '80s and the milkman delivered pints of milk, OJ, and eggs.
+A small fridge for me actually means fresher food, since I can't let things rot away in the \"crisper\", or \"rotter\" as my friend Arthur calls it. "
 ---
 About a month ago, I found a place to live, by myself.
 It's a cute studio on Telegraph Hill.
 Yes, there really are wild parrots here.
 As you can see from the picture of the kitchen - wait, actually that's practically the whole apartment - everything is small.
 The fridge is just under the countertop.
 I haven't seen one this small since I lived in London in the '80s and the milkman delivered pints of milk, OJ, and eggs.
 A small fridge for me actually means fresher food, since I can't let things rot away in the "crisper", or "rotter" as my friend Arthur calls it.